WalterLu3/ContiguityConstraints/README.md

 `python HESS.py {adjfile} {populationfile} {positionfile} {tolerance} {districtNum}`

 without needing to only use the example in the `data/` folder.
 But users need to make sure that the format of data files satisfies the ones in the `data/` folder, which is trivial.

+## Additional note
+Detailed technical report and mathematical formulation is included in `techical_report.pdf`